sal55/langs/pcl/readme.md

 I wanted this project to be a small, single, self-contained executable.
 And so far it is.
 The current size is about 216KB, which can generate all the files in the examples, and might end up as 250KB.
 (Doing the C output requires a 30KB addition, but a C backend is unlikely to exist in the same program.)

-Not separate assemblers or linkers are needed; PC.EXE does it all.
+No separate assemblers or linkers are needed; PC.EXE does it all.
 (OBJ output will need my AA assembler, a 150KB program.)

 The processing speed of PCL source code was about 1.2 million lines per second, for PCL -> EXE, but bear in mind the line count might be twice as high as the original source code.
 Generating PCL text is also time-consuming.
 Using a binary PCL file format is more efficient, but the intention is that programs mainly use the API to generate in-memory PCL, then straight to binary.